 A good cover letter should do the following:

-- Emphasize your development knowledge and experience – Besides highlighting role-specific skills, you should showcase any professional experience you have that is relevant to the job requirements.
+- Show your development chops – Besides highlighting role-specific skills, you should showcase any professional experience you have that is relevant to the job requirements.
 For example, you could include a brief summary of companies you’ve worked with or projects you’ve completed.
 This will help recruiters get a sneak peek into your professional journey.

 What Should A Cover Letter Not Include?